mutating/cstvis/README.md

 ```

 You see?
 Now, during the iteration, we got only the first version of possible changes, the rest are automatically filtered out because the filter function told us to do so.

+So, now it's roughly clear how to use it.
+But what kind of `context` parameter do we see in converters and filters?
+It has 2 fields and 1 interesting method:

+- `coordinate` with fields `start_line: int`, `start_column: int`, `end_line: int`, `end_column: int` and some others.
+This identifies where we are at in the code.
+- `comment` - a comment line, if there is such a comment in the first line of this node, without a `#` at the beginning, or `None` if there is no comment.
+- `get_metacodes(key: Union[str, List[str]]) -> List[ParsedComment]` - a method that returns a list of parsed comments in [metacode format](https://github.com/pomponchik/metacode) related to this line of code.